2-alchemists/krossboard-docs/content/docs/azure-aks-installation.md

 * Once the deployment completed, note the IP address of the instance.

-## Step 3: Assign a managed identity to the virtual machine
+## Step 3: Assign a managed identity to the Krossboard instance
-The Krossboard instance needs to have an Azure managed identity.
-This is a prerequisite to assign Azure IAM roles to the instance.
+This is a prerequisite to assign Azure IAM roles to an instance.

-Connect to Azure portal as a subscription administrator and perform the below steps:
+Connect to Azure portal as a subscription administrator and perform these steps:

-* Select `Home -> Virtual machines` to show the list of virtual machines.
+* Select `Home -> Virtual machines` to list virtual machine instances.
-* Select the Krossboard instance in the list of virtual machines; this will open the instance's properties window.
+* Click on the Krossboard instance in the list of virtual machines to display the instance's properties window.
 * Select `Identity` from the left pane of the properties window.
-* Under `System assigned` tab, switch the `Status` to `On`.
+* Under `System assigned` tab, switch `Status` to `On`.
 * Click on `Save` and, when prompted, click on `Yes` to confirm the change.

-## Step 4: Assign required roles to the virtual machine
+## Step 4: Assign Azure IAM roles to the Krossboard instance
-This step allows to set sufficient Azure IAM roles to the Krossboard instance.
+A basic setup of Krossboard requires the role of `Managed Application Reader` and the role of `Azure Kubernetes Service Cluster User Role`.
 These roles give read-only permissions to discover AKS clusters.

-Connect to Azure portal as a subscription administrator and perform the below steps:
+Connect to Azure portal as a subscription administrator and perform these steps:

 * Select `Home -> Subscriptions` and, in the list of subscriptions, select the target subscription.
 * Select `Access control (IAM)` .